mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ There are lots of libraries out there whose entire purpose is to interpret a nebulous URL request so that you can pick it apart, match on it, and then do something when it matches.

-^ The all have their pros and cons, and it just so happens that Stephen and I also have one.
+^ They all have their pros and cons, and it just so happens that Stephen and I also have one.
 I am not at all recommending you use this.
 In fact, it probably isn't appropriate for if you are just starting to dip your toes into URL routing because it uses some pretty heavy machinery to do its job.

 ^ You should definitely use whatever routing library you prefer, or maybe you make your own, or maybe you just split your URLs path on the slashes and pick apart the URL yourself.

+^ But, if someday in the future you need a little more power, then you may be interested in this library.
+Especially if you have intricate URLs you need to process, or if you also run a server-side application, like Vapor, because then you can have a single unified router for both your iOS app and server.

 ^ But, I will quickly show the code that allows to transform the URLs we want to support in our application.